propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.20 - 2024-09-16 =
+* Added rent frequency to list of REST API fields
+* Added filters to customise commercial price/rent output
+* Set default label of cascading dropdowns (location and property type) to 'Any'
+* Sort cascading search dropdowns (location and property type) by name
+* Ignore meta keys with 'property' in when creating new contact from enquiry to prevent contact name containing property name
+* Minimum and maximum price shortcode attributes to also work for lettings
+* Performing an applicant match from a property to take into account 'From Email Address' setting
+* Added Nonce validation to details and registration account forms
+* Corrected heating function calling broadband related function
+* Corrected issue with not being able to delete commercial tenures
+* Added 'src' querstring parameter to Property Hive dashboard news URLs for better analytics
+* Corrected issue with undefined variable warnings on upcoming appointments when no property
+* PHP8.2 compatibility
+* Declared compatibility for WordPress 6.6.2

 = 2.0.19 - 2024-08-06 =
 * Added 'Date Created' column to main contacts list